AdobeDocs/campaign-classic.en/help/interaction/using/approving-and-activating-an-offer.md

 topic-tags: managing-an-offer-catalog
 ---

-# Approve and activate an offer{#approving-and-activating-an-offer}
+# Approving and activating an offer{#approving-and-activating-an-offer}

 Once the offer content is complete, you need to approve it for it to be duplicated into the live environment and delivered.
 Approval concerns the offer content and its eligibility.